abroroo/til/Linux/hosts file.md

 ```
 and now you can just enter `g` or `re` to your browser it will redirect to websites your have configured in the hosts file.

-There is also website with regularly updated ip addresses and other stuff for `hosts` file, which you can also use as an adblocker [someonewhocares.org](https://someonewhocares.org/hosts/)
+You can also use `hosts` file as adblocker or to avoid pirate sites, there is a regularly updated `hosts` file online, which you can use for free [someonewhocares.org](https://someonewhocares.org/hosts/)

 If you want to use the hosts file too from that website, it’s super simple:
 ```bash